Scheduling Techniques of AI Models on Modern Heterogeneous Edge GPU -- A Critical Review: Introduction

 With the rising demand for Jetson devices, it is of the utmost importance that a framework is developed to guarantee efficient and effective performance.
 For instance, the Jetson series has been used in autonomous driving. \cite{Pedestrian_Detection} evaluates the use of the Xavier and Orin device for pedestrian detection using an MM-Net model.
 Another example is a delivery robot that uses the Xavier device to navigate and reach the destination.
 Here, a modified \ac{SSD} is utilized for object detection \cite{Delivery-Robot}.
 Apart from robotics, the Jetson series has also been utilized for monitoring purposes, particularly in oceanography.
-Employing such devices offers researchers the ability to automate the process in a safe and more economical way, as opposed to traditional methods of physically measuring the data.
+Employing such devices allows researchers to automate the process safely and more economically, as opposed to traditional methods of physically measuring the data.
 It also gives them access to real-time data and insights \cite{nvidiaSaildroneCharts}.
 Moreover, it has also been used in industrial inspection to recognize defects \cite{Industrial_Inspection}.